gi-tops/admin/README.md

 - Add test for the additional functionality added in.
 - Detail the flow of the requests.
 - Break away from using as much direct language from the safe-settings repo.
+- Talk about validating configs ensuring they meet the security baseline.
+- Add examples for repos and suborgs.